We created Pandora to put the Music Genome Project directly in your hands

 The quintet Mats/Morgan Band, now consisting of the core lineup first heard on On Air with Guests, gained wider exposure upon signing to the internationally distributed Cuneiform label in 2004; the following year, Cuneiform released the seventh Mats/Morgan album, Thanks for Flying with Us, a studio recording with live bonus tracks.
 Three years later, the label issued the CD/DVD set Heat Beats Live/Tourbook 1991-2007, the CD featuring Mats/Morgan Band concert selections recorded between 2005 and 2007, and the DVD consisting of 16 years' worth of Morgan Ågren recordings, from both live and studio settings, ranging from solo drums to large ensembles.

 Cuneiform then embarked on an extensive reissue campaign of Mats/Morgan's UAE back catalog, beginning with 1996's debut Trends and Other Diseases, reissued in remastered form in 2008 and featuring a 15-minute bonus collage track.
 A reissue of The Music or the Money... (now with the title slightly amended to The Music or the Money?) followed in 2010, with the former Mats and Morgan discs mashed up together and 45 minutes of later Mats/Morgan Band material added.
-A reissue of 2001's Live followed in 2011, and in 2013 Cuneiform compiled the 1998 albums Radio Da Da and The Teenage Tapes into a remastered double-disc set, adding two tracks to the former and expanding the latter from 28 to 36 tracks, resulting in a 54-track compendium of Mats/Morgan music stretching from 1981 to 2008. ~ Dave Lynch, Rovi
+A reissue of 2001's Live followed in 2011, and in 2013 Cuneiform compiled the 1998 albums Radio Da Da and The Teenage Tapes into a remastered double-disc set, adding two tracks to the former and expanding the latter from 28 to 36 tracks, resulting in a 54-track compendium of Mats/Morgan music stretching from 1981 to 2008.
+In 2014 Cuneiform released Schack Tati, Mats/Morgan's first new studio album since Thanks for Flying with Us. ~ Dave Lynch, Rovi